Smith Career Center and Springer Center for Internships Policies

 A “no show” is defined as a missed scheduled interview or pre-registered event where the student does not attend and has not notified or given sufficient cancellation notification (as defined above) to the Smith Career Center.
 Campus interviews and pre-registered events are an important service provided by the Smith Career Center.
 Failure to follow cancellation procedures means an opportunity denied to other students.
 It could also meantime and money lost to the employer and a less favorable view of Bradley University and its candidates.

-If you violate the interview and special event cancellation policy above - regardless of the reason (including illness, emergencies, etc.) – your Bradley netWORK account will be immediately deactivated and you will be required to meet with a Smith Career Center professional staff member within five (5) working days subsequent to the missed interview or special event.
+If you violate the interview and pre-registered event cancellation policy - regardless of the reason (including illness, emergencies, etc.) – your Bradley netWORK account will be immediately deactivated and you will be required to meet with a Smith Career Center professional staff member within five (5) working days subsequent to the missed interview or special event.
 You will also be required to submit a ready-to-mail letter of apology to the employer or event host.
 The letter of apology is to be given to the Smith Career Center's receptionist within three (3) working days from meeting with a Smith Career Center professional staff member.
 Upon receipt of the letter of apology, your Bradley netWORK account will be re-activated.
 If you fail to meet with a professional staff member and submit a written letter of apology and/or violate the interview and special event cancellation policy more than once, your Bradley netWORK account will remain inactive and your interview privileges will be revoked indefinitely by the Smith Career Center.
 (Note: This policy also applies to After Job Fair Interviews, practice mock interviews as well as select events as noted at the time of registration).